 In Sec.
+23.4, we give two illustrative applications of quasilinear theory.
+For a warm electron beam that propagates through a stable plasma, generating Langmuir plasmons, we show how the plasmons act back on the beam's particle distribution function so as to shut down the plasmon production.
+For our second application, we describe how Galactic cosmic rays (relativistic charged particles) generate Alfvén waves, which in turn scatter the cosmic rays, isotropizing their distribution functions and confining them to our Galaxy's interior much longer than one might expect.

-23.4, we turn to our first illustrative application of quasilinear theory: to a warm electron beam propagating through a stable plasma.
-We show how the particle distribution function evolves so as to shut down the growth of the waves and we illustrate this by describing the problem of the isotropization of Galactic cosmic rays.
-Next, in Sec.
-23.5, we consider parametric instabilities which are very important in the absorption of laser light in experimental studies of the compression of small deuterium-tritium pellets - a possible forerunner of a commercial nuclear fusion reactor.
-Finally, in Sec.
-23.6 we return to ion acoustic solitons and explain how the introduction of dissipation can create a collisionless shock, similar to that found where the earth's bow shock meets the solar wind.
+In the remainder of this chapter, we describe a few of the many other nonlinear phenomena that can be important in plasmas.
+In Sec.
+23.5, we consider parametric instabilities in plasmas (analogs of the optical parametric amplification that we met in nonlinear crystals in Sec.
+10.7).
+These instabilities are important for the absorption of laser light in experimental studies of the compression of small deuterium-tritium pellets - a possible forerunner of a commercial nuclear fusion reactor.
+In Sec.
+23.6, we return to ion acoustic solitons (which we studied, for small amplitudes, in Ex.
+21.6), and explore how they behave when their amplitudes are so large that nonlinearities are strong.
+We discover that dissipation can convert such a soliton into a collisionless shock, similar to the bow shock that forms where the earth's magnetic field meets the solar wind.